turbolocust/GZipper/README.md

 ## Remarks

-This application is built for Java 11 and upwards and supports Kotlin.
+This application is built for Java 11 and supports Kotlin.
+In theory, it should work fine with higher Java versions.
+To use it with a higher version, the JavaFX dependencies may have to be updated (see pom.xml).

 # Screenshots